What are the Advantages of High-Deductible Health Plans?

 Final Thoughts

-However, they may not be suitable for everyone.
-Families with frequent medical needs or individuals with chronic conditions should carefully weigh the risks before enrolling.
+But they’re not for everyone.
+Families with frequent medical needs or chronic conditions need to think carefully.

 Common Questions About HDHPs